Things to do in Scotland : The Best Rock Bars in Edinburgh

 So, the city certainly rocks and it surely rolls and it may surprise you to learn that it has a thriving scene for Rock music.
 Perhaps on a par with the great musical cities around the world.

 Aside from live concert venues and stadia there are also many bars that cater for people who like their music loud, their beer strong and their whisky neat.
-So here, in alphabetical order, are 10 of the best that Edinburgh has to offer.
+So here, in alphabetical order, are the best that Edinburgh has to offer.

 With a short description and a photo of each there are also weblinks that provide more detail including pictures, prices and location maps.